hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 - We have specified the `access-tables` policy in the [vault][vault-jobspec] stanza of this job.
 The Nomad client will receive a token with this policy attached.
 Recall from the previous step that this policy will allow our application to read from the `database/creds/accessdb` endpoint in Vault and retrieve credentials.
 - We are using the [template][template] stanza's [vault integration][nomad-template-vault] to populate the JSON configuration file that our application needs.
 The underlying tool being used is [Consul Template][consul-template].
 You can use Consul Template's documentation to learn more about the [syntax][consul-temp-syntax] needed to interact with Vault.
 Please note that although we have defined the template [inline][inline], we can use the template stanza [in conjunction with the artifact stanza][remote-template] to download an input template from a remote source such as an S3 bucket.
+- We are using the `toJSON` function to ensure the password is encoded as a JSON string.
+Any templated value which may contain special characters (like quotes or newlines) should be passed through the `toJSON` function.
 - Finally, note that that [destination][destination] of our template is the [secrets/][secrets-task-directory] task directory.
 This ensures the data is not accessible with a command like [nomad alloc fs][nomad-alloc-fs] or filesystem APIs.

 Use the following command to run the job: